 The most striking outdoor space at SFMOMA is the sculpture garden on the 3rd floor terrace with a 30-foot high living wall supporting 19,000 plants.

-The first floor is home to SFMOMA's Michelin-star restaurant, In Situ.
+The first floor is home to Grace Restaurant, named after SFMOMA's founder, Grace Morley.

 6. The sleek, modern cafe on the 5th floor overlooks a sculpture garden.

 The cafe on SFMOMA's 5th floor has a spacious, minimalist feel, and a wall of glass doors overlooking an expansive patio area decorated with striking sculptures.
 Sit indoors or outdoors and soak in the serene atmosphere.

 7. The sculpture terrace on the 7th floor has awesome city views.

 8. It has the largest photography collection in America.

 The Pritzker Center for Photography on the 3rd floor of SFMOMA has nearly 18,000 art works spread over 15,000 feet.
 Amongst the most famous pieces is the Depression-era Migrant Mother by Dorothea Lange, and a stunning collection of Diane Arbus photographs.
 The chic Sightglass Coffee is just past the photography collection on the 3rd floor, embodying the same sleek style as the rest of SFMOMA.

 9. The impressive art collection includes Warhol, Pollock, Matisse and Picasso.

 The permanent collection at SFMOMA includes 1960’s Pop Art from Andy Warhol, Roy Lichtenstein and Jason Pollock.
 Some other notable works at SFMOMA include Frieda and Diego Rivera by Frida Kahlo, Woman with a Hat by Henri Matisse, and Women of Algiers by Picasso.